noir-lang/noir/docs/docs/concepts/advanced/contract_creation.md

 - Distributing L2 contract data
 - Linking to an L1 Portal Contract

-These topics are reflected in the layout of the contract deployment ABI:
+These topics are reflected in the layout of the contract deployment artifact:

 ```js
 publicInputs = {